glacials/twos.dev/src/cold/brownnote.md

 which is new for me.
-The app is called [Brown Note][appstore] and it is a food journal designed to solve the biggest problem I have had with other food journal apps: logging entries is so complex that my brain stops doing it.
+The app is called [Brown Note][appstore] and it is a food journal designed to solve the biggest problem I have had with other food journal apps: logging entries is so complex that my brain unconsciously stops doing it.

 ## Customer Need